 Most Exhibits Not to be Filed.
-With limited exceptions, most exhibits are NOT to be filed with the Court when filing a motion, pleading, or claim.
+With limited exceptions set forth in the Local Rules, most exhibits are NOT to be filed with the Court when filing a motion, pleading, or claim.
 Instead, an Exhibit Summary (Local Form 9), (See L.R.
 9040) shall be used in place of the exhibits.
 The Exhibit Summary Form shall be part of, or filed as an attachment to the motion, pleading, or claim to which it relates.